Etihad CEO gives 50-50 chance for Alitalia deal

 "I have not commented on job cuts," Hogan said when asked if job cuts were needed at Alitalia.

-Hogan recently met the senior management team of Alitalia and the minister of transport and minister of finance.
+Alitalia has cut costs and refreshed its fleet since being rescued and privatised in 2008.
+But it has focused on domestic and regional markets where it has struggled to compete against low-cost airlines and fast trains on the busy Milan-Rome route.

-"They are clear about what we expect as investors.
-We are working through the process, we have to be convinced as investors that the airline will be profitable."
+A tie-up with Etihad could bring Alitalia resources it needs to invest in a new strategy based on long-haul routes.

-The unlisted Etihad has made a series of acquisitions over the last few years, taking minority equity stakes in Virgin Australia (VAH.AX) and Aer Lingus AERL.I and raising its shareholding in Air Berlin and Air Seychelles.
+Unlisted Etihad has made a series of acquisitions in recent months, taking minority equity stakes in Virgin Australia and Aer Lingus and raising its shareholdings in Air Berlin and Air Seychelles.

 Hogan said Etihad could increase its stake in Virgin Australia (VAH.AX) by a further 3 to 6 percentage points over the next six months.
 Currently it has a stake of about 20 percent.

 The Gulf carrier also plans about three or four code-sharing deals this year, in which it would share flights with other airlines.
-But Hogan ruled out joining any global alliances like its rival Qatar Airways, which joined the Oneworld alliance last year.
+But it has ruled out joining any global alliances like its rival Qatar Airways, which joined the oneworld alliance last year.